pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/sq1-10.png" style="height: 200px; width:auto;">

 Below, we'll break out the sum of payments at the office, customer, and employee level.
-Notice that the tables have been aliased, so that they can be reference via abbreviations rather than full names.
-We use <code>INNER JOIN</code>, which assumes we're not interested in the data for customers or employees to which no sales are associated.
+Notice that the tables have been aliased, so that they can be referenced with abbreviations to save us some typing.
+We use <code>INNER JOIN</code>, thereby assuming we are not interested in the data for customers or employees to which no sales are associated.

 ```sql
 %%sql